Prisca theologia: History

-The Enlightenment tended to view all religion as cultural variations on a common anthropological theme; however, the Enlightenment, which tended to deny the validity of any form of revealed religion, held in very little esteem the idea of a prisca theologia.
+Enlightenment thought, like prisca theologia, tended to view all religion as cultural variations on a common theme, but it tended to denigrate prisca theologia along with the rest of revealed religion.

 The doctrine of a prisca theologia is held by, among others, Rosicrucianism.

-Prisca theologia is distinguishable from the related concept of the perennial philosophy, although some inadvertently use the two terms interchangeably.
-An essential difference is that the prisca theologia is understood as existing in pure form only in ancient times and has undergone a process of continuous decline and dilution throughout modern times.
-In other words, the oldest religious principles and practices are held to be, in some sense, the purest.
-The perennial philosophy theory does not make this stipulation and merely asserts that the "true religion" periodically manifests itself in different times, places, and forms.
-Both concepts, however, do suppose that there is such a thing as a true religion and tend to agree on the basic characteristics associated about this.
+Prisca theologia is related to concept of perennial philosophy, but an essential difference is that prisca theologia is understood to have existed in pure form only in ancient times and has since undergone continuous decline and dilution; but perennial philosophy asserts that the "true religion" periodically manifests itself in different times, places, and forms, potentially even in modern times.
+Both concepts, however, do suppose a unique true religion and tend to agree on its basic characteristics.